 I still think being by the sea, having your hair swept back by the wind and walking along the shoreline is still one of the best things to do no matter what the weather.
 The key is to have the right clothes on and waterproofs!

 There is an abundance of beaches in north Devon from Combe Martin, the small and quaint village we were staying in, to the larger seaside towns of Ilfracombe and Woolacombe.

-In Ilfracombe we walked along the harbour front, browsed a few shops, had a fish and chip lunch and marvelled at Verity – Damian Hirst’s 66ft Bronze sculpture which is modern-day allegory for truth and justice.
+In Ilfracombe, we walked along the harbour front, browsed a few shops, had a fish and chip lunch and marvelled at Verity – Damian Hirst’s 66ft Bronze sculpture which is a modern-day allegory for truth and justice.
 Monkey was quite astounded by it and kept whispering to me: ‘She’s got a baby in her tummy, mummy!’

 The waves were lashing against the sea wall so hard we were all hit by some serious spray – but it didn’t really matter as we were wet anyway!